danielyou0230/apparent-age-gender-classification/README.md

 Open TensorBoard on local machine from remote server
 https://stackoverflow.com/questions/37987839/how-can-i-run-tensorboard-on-a-remote-server

 Login the remote server using command
 > ssh -L local_machine_port:127.0.0.1:6006 username@remote_server

 Where 127.0.0.1:6006 represents the port 6006 on remote_server, this
 command forwards all contents on the remote_server:6006 to your local machine.

 e.g. if 16006 is the port that we want to use as local_machine_port, then
 > ssh -L 16006:127.0.0.1:6006 username@remote_server

-To open Tensorboard, we can simply accesss the port 16006 on our local machine.
+To open Tensorboard, we can launch the TensorBoard on the remote server and simply accesss the port 16006 on our local machine.
 > 127.0.0.1:16006